TNTurnerLab/GPU_accelerated_de_novo_workflow/NA12878_comparison/README.md

 submit_downsample holds the bsub command for our server to send the jobs out, using the docker image below.  samtools_downsamples.sh has the SAMtools downsample command.

+The docker image used for this file can be found at tnturnerlab/gpu_accelerated_denovo_workflow:glnexus_filter

 ## Tree creation
 The input for the following python scripts was created using GATK 3.5 Combine Variants to combine the variants from the output of the *de novo* workflow.